GargDivanshu/OpenUtauCLI/README.md

 # OpenUtauCLI

-This project is a modification of OpenUtau, where it allows the user to user OpenUtau via CLI commands
+This project is a modification of OpenUtau, where it allows the user to use OpenUtau via CLI commands

 The objective of this project is to automate the task of inferencing.